 Come Join US!

-Starting this Spring (late April/early May, 2026), we will be starting the building of our own home in the interior of BC, near Lillooet.
+Starting this Spring (late April/early May, 2026), we will start building our own home in the interior of BC, near Lillooet.

-We’ll be building a home which exemplifies all of the systems and values I utilize in my approach to ecological building.
+Our home will exemplify all of the systems and values I utilize in my approach to ecological building.

 It’s an exciting opportunity for us to create our dream home on our rural, off grid, mountainside property!